 Mackinac Island, Michigan

-Mackinac Island is jam-packed all summer long but can be wonderful in the fall.
-Take in the colors on a pontoon cruise, hike coastline, visit Fort Mackinac, or just relax.
-Peak leaf season is usually the first two weeks of October.
+Mackinac Island is known for summer crowds, but the fall brings tranquility.
+Take a pontoon cruise, hike the shoreline, explore Fort Mackinac, or just unwind.
+Peak leaf season typically occurs in the first two weeks of October.